 Buyer personas are depictions of your typical customers.
-Each buyer persona will include information on areas such as age, job title, pain points, obstacles and priorities.
-The make-up of a buyer persona will vary from company to company, but they should all cover everything that may affect the customers' and prospects' decisions to purchase.
+Each buyer persona will include information on age, job title, pain points, obstacles, and priorities.
+The makeup of a buyer persona will vary from company to company, but it should all cover everything that may affect customers' and prospects' decisions to purchase.

 How important are buyer personas?